themanyone/whisper_dictation/README.md

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, there is a reply, either from `ChatGPT`, the included chat server on the local machine, or another, networked chat server that you set up.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
 Say, "Computer, open terminal".
 A terminal window pops up.
 Say "Computer, draw a picture of a Klingon warship".
 An image of a warship appears with buttons to save, print, and navigate through previously-generated images.

+## Whats new in this branch.

+**Less dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating pytorch, pycuda dependencies.
+Those older versions can be found in the `legacy` branch.

-## Dependencies
+## Preparation

-This project requires [GStreamer](https://gstreamer.freedesktop.org/) for voice processing, which should be available in various package managers.
-We have been using `python3.12` and `python3.10`.
-But other versions might work.
+[GStreamer](https://gstreamer.freedesktop.org/) is necessary to record audio files for STT voice transcription.
+It should be available from various package managers.

 ```shell
 pip install -r requirements.txt